Tanana Athabaskans: History

-Russian fur traders (and promyshlenniki [According to American historian and ethnologist Hubert Howe Bancroft, the Cossacks themselves were a light troop, but they were preceded by a still lighter, a flying advance guard, called the promyshleniki, a kind of Russian coureurs des bois.] for North American fur trade and maritime fur trade) of the period of the Russian America (1733–1867) began settling Interior Alaska starting in the 1810s, establishing a trading post at Nulato on the Yukon River (of Koyukon homeland) and one (in the 1819 Copper Fort) at Taral (Russian Тарал, native Ahtna name Taghaelden) on the Copper River (of Ahtna homeland).
+Russian fur traders (and promyshlenniki [According to American historian and ethnologist Hubert Howe Bancroft, the Cossacks themselves were a light troop, but they were preceded by a still lighter flying advance guard called the promyshleniki, a kind of Russian coureurs des bois.] for North American fur trade and maritime fur trade), of the period Russian America (1733–1867), began settling Interior Alaska starting in the 1810s, establishing a trading post at Nulato on the Yukon River (of Koyukon homeland) and one (in the 1819 Copper Fort) at Taral (Russian Тарал, native Ahtna name Taghaelden) on the Copper River (of Ahtna homeland).
 British traders established Fort Yukon (of Gwich'in homeland) in 1847.
 Trade goods from these posts may have passed to Lower and Upper Tanana Athabaskans through intra-Native trade networks.
 Direct contact between Tanana Athabaskans and white traders increased after the 1860s.
 With the U.S. purchase of Alaska in 1867, control of trading stations and the fur trade passed to Americans.
 Through the 1880s, American traders established several additional posts on the Yukon and Tanana rivers, including locations at Nuklukayet (modern-day Tanana of Koyukon people homeland), Belle Isle (modern-day Eagle of Hän people homeland), and Fort Yukon.
-The Tanana River area has a documented Euroamerican history of less than 130 years, and like the Tanana Athabaskan history.
+The Tanana River area has a documented Euroamerican history of less than 130 years, like the Tanana Athabaskan history.